 - Remove your truffles from all of the packaging.

-- Place them in an airtight container (Tupperware box or glass jar) lined with kitchen towel.
+- Place them in an airtight container (Tupperware box, glass jar, zip-loc bag) wrapped in kitchen towel.
 Close the lid tightly and put it in the warmest part of the fridge (generally the top-shelf).

 - Check them daily, wipe away any condensation that collects inside the container and change the kitchen towel.